pyrddlgym-project/pyRDDLGym/docs/start.rst

             break
     print(f'episode ended with reward {total_reward}')

-Alternatively, the ``evaluate()`` bypasses the need to write out the ``for`` loop above:
+Alternatively, the ``evaluate()`` bypasses the need to write out the entire loop:

 .. code-block:: python

     total_reward = agent.evaluate(env, episodes=1, render=True)['mean']

-The ``agent.evaluate()`` call returns a dictionary of summary statistics about the total rewards collected across episodes, such as mean, median, standard deviation, etc.
+The ``agent.evaluate()`` call returns a dictionary of summary statistics about the total rewards collected across episodes, such as mean, median, and standard deviation.

 Fixing the Random Seed
 ------

-In order to get reproducible results when running an experiment, it is necessary to fix the RNG seed.
+In order to get reproducible results when running an experiment, it is necessary to fix the random seed.
 This can be passed to ``env.reset()`` once at the start of the experiment:

 .. code-block:: python